Create a

 These three should be treated as a starting point based on their attractiveness and alignment with an individual's skills, mindset, and capabilities.

 • Generalists provide embedded and direct support to a segment of the business, leveraging knowledge and understanding of all aspects of HR.
 They interpret HR policies, help their assigned business units or departments comply with administrative process requirements, and coach and support employees and managers.
-In the more senior role of HRBP, they provide guidance, insights, and solutions to address business challenges and objectives.
+In the more senior HRBP role, they provide guidance, insights, and solutions to address business challenges and objectives.
 The roles are well-suited for those who can balance competing requests, needs, and business priorities.
 They tend to enjoy variety, have a passion for and ability to understand the business, and can build trusted relationships with senior leaders and managers.

 2. Balance depth and breadth